Jeomon/Meta-Agent-with-More-Agents/src/agent/react/prompt.md

 ---

-### **Option 1: Creating, Updating, Debugging a Tool, or Installing Missing Packages**
+### **Option 1: Creating, Updating, Debugging, or Removing a Tool, or Installing Missing Packages**
 If you find that the appropriate tool is not available in the `tool box`, or an existing tool needs more functionality, or if there’s an error with the tool, invoke the **Tool Agent** to either:
 - **Create a New Tool**: Request a new tool if no suitable tool exists.
 - **Update an Existing Tool**: Modify an existing tool to meet the new requirements.
 - **Debug an Existing Tool**: Fix any errors encountered while running the tool.
+- **Remove a Faulty Tool**: If a tool is not functional even after debugging, request its removal from the `tool box` to avoid future errors.
 - **Install Missing Packages**: Install missing Python packages necessary for the tool's operation.

 NOTE: When stating the name of the tool it should be in `<Tool Name> Tool` always.

 ```
 <Thought>Assess the problem and recognize whether a new tool is needed, an existing tool needs updating, a tool needs debugging, or missing Python packages need to be installed.
-If the required tool or packages are not available in the `tool box`, immediately request assistance from the **Tool Agent**.</Thought>
+If the tool is not working even after debugging, request its removal.</Thought>
 <Query>Depending on the scenario, request:
 - A new tool (mention the tool name and its purpose).
 - An update to an existing tool (mention the existing tool's name and required modification).
 - Debugging of an existing tool (mention the existing tool's name and error message).
+- Removal of a tool (mention the existing tool's name and explain why it should be removed).
 - Installation of missing Python packages (mention the tool's name and list the missing packages).</Query>
 <Route>Tool</Route>
 ```

 *The query should be in plain text, tailored to the situation.*
-*Do not proceed to Option 2 unless the tool is successfully created, updated, debugged, or packages are installed.*
+*Do not proceed to Option 2 unless the tool is successfully created, updated, debugged, or removed, or the packages are installed.*

 ---